 In general, the placement of the mechanical equipment will depend on the design of the house.
 For houses with conditioned crawlspaces and basements, it is often logical to place the air handler or furnace in those locations.
 For slab on grade designs or elevated floors, space can become a concern, in which case unvented attics provide for a convenient location for the mechanical equipment and ducts.
 Otherwise, placement of the equipment and / or ducts in a dropped ceiling or in closets is sometimes necessary.
 Consideration for space requirements for the mechanical equipment should be made early in the design.
-The case study house was designed with an un-vented crawlspace, so that all of the duct work and mechanical equipment was able to be located inside the conditioned space.
+The following case study house was designed with a basement, so that the duct work and mechanical equipment was able to be located inside the conditioned space.

-Figure 23: Mechanical Schematic for Mixed-Humid Climate House
+Figure 22: Mechanical Schematic for Cold Climate House